 Coursework

-- Provide any relevant coursework titles, with brief descriptions so that prospective employers have a clear indication that course content is congruent with job requirements
+- Provide any relevant coursework titles, with brief description so the reader has a clear indication that course content is congruent with role or program requirements

 - Do not include course numbers or abbreviations as they are institution specific.